MicrosoftDocs/win32/desktop-src/Intl/writing-mapping-and-sorting-eudc-and-pua-characters.md

 ---
-Description: Applications write end-user-defined characters (EUDCs) and private use area (PUA) characters to the screen or printer just as they write other characters, by using output functions such as TextOut and ExtTextOut. ms.assetid: c975c70d-4231-4a69-bec2-d51d6993fdd4
+description: Applications write end-user-defined characters (EUDCs) and private use area (PUA) characters to the screen or printer just as they write other characters, by using output functions such as TextOut and ExtTextOut. ms.assetid: c975c70d-4231-4a69-bec2-d51d6993fdd4
 title: Writing, Mapping, and Sorting EUDC and PUA Characters ms.topic: article